 13 Of the Best Linux Tutorials and OpenCourseWare on the Web

 In the workplace, you may need to know how to work with the open source Linux operating systems.
 We recommend using the self-training guides listed in this article, which can all be easily accessed online.
-Schools offering Computer Systems Administration degrees can also be found in these popular choices.

 Several online sites offer free Linux tutorials and courses.
 The websites below are ranked based on the institution's ranking and the amount of material covered for new and advanced Linux users.

 Cornell University's Center for Advanced Computing offers a virtual workshop on Linux.
 It includes text-based tutorials and exercises covering topics in shells, manual pages, accounts, redirection and searching.
 U.S. News and World Report ranked Cornell University sixth among U.S. colleges and universities with graduate programs in computer science in 2014.

 Dr. Harry Mangalam of the University of California at Irvine's (UCI) Office of Information Technology has published several Linux tutorials and course resources on the UCI website.
 Although many of these tutorials were written for UCI students, much of the information on commands, structure and uses for Linux are transferable.
 Additionally, Dr. Mangalam's Linux tutorials include lecture notes and practice data sets.
 UCI was ranked 29nd for its graduate computer science programs in 2014 by U.S. News.